arrivu/beacon/README.md

-The E-learning project is providing learning platform for students
+The Beacon project is providing learning platform for students